wrcarpenter/Z-Spread/README.md

     return spots

 ```
+Employing the methodology above, a spot rate curve can be created for every daily Treasury curve provided in the data.
+See chart below for one example of overlaying the par yield and spot curve on March 8th, 2024.

 ![Image](https://github.com/wrcarpenter/Z-Spread/blob/main/Images/Spot-Curve.png)

 ## Generate a Bond Cash Flow

-This project has a mortgage cash flow engine that can handle different payment delays, settle dates, and prepayment rate assumptions.
+This project focuses on mortgage pricing and has its own mortgage cash flow engine that can handle different payment delays, settle dates, and prepayment rate assumptions.

 ```Python
 def mortgage_cash_flow(settle, cpn, wam, term, balloon, io, delay, speed, prepay_type, bal) -> pd.DataFrame: